-At the event, Libeskind explained the details of this installation to various media representatives from the architecture and design community of New York.
-His installations will be visible (and interactive) to all visitors at Germany’s Frankfurt Opera Square.
-Libeskind described his project as a “work of public art,” allowing visitors to interact and walk through this installation.
+At the event, Libeskind explained the details of this installation to the various media representatives from the architecture and design community of New York – an installation that every visitor to the German city will be able to see in Frankfurt’s Opera Square.
+Defined by the architect as a work of public art, people will be able to interact and walk through this installation.

 Covering 289m2, the installation simulates a deep black landscape and is engraved in white with the original concept sketch by Libeskind created for the “One Day in Life”.
 This is possible thanks to the use of Cosentino’s ultra-compact surface Dekton®, which, in addition to its outstanding physical performance and strength, can also be customized using techniques such as etching.

 “Musical Labyrinth” is made up of 80, 2cm-thick personalised Dekton® slabs in its black “Sirius” that measure 3.2m x 1.4m.
 Furthermore, these slabs serve as a canvas for Libeskind’s design to be applied using sunken relief in white.
 The lines of the drawing illustrate an imaginary labyrinth within the city, indicating points that correlate to the addresses of the 18 venues –each location a metaphor for the 18 basic conditions of life- where the various “One Day in Life” concerts and performances will be held.